Audience-Solutions/Prebid.js/modules/justIdSystem.md

 ### Disclosure

-This module in `ADVANCED` mode loads external JavaScript to generate optimal quality User ID.
+This module in `ADVANCED` mode loads external JavaScript to generate optimal quality user ID.
 It is possible to retrieve user ID, without loading additional script by this module in `BASIC` mode.

-### Prebid Params

-Individual params may be set for the Just ID Submodule.
+### Just ID Example

 ex.
 1. Mode `ADVANCED`